 1. Your honesty could be held against you.

-2. Your employer could be strategizing replacing you without your knowledge.
+2. Your employer could be strategizing to replace you without your knowledge.

 3. You change your mind about taking the job offer.